Grammatical person: Additional persons

 The grammar of some languages divide the semantic space into more than three persons.
 The extra categories may be termed fourth person, fifth person, etc. Such terms are not absolute but can refer, depending on context, to any of several phenomena.

 Some Algonquian languages and Salishan languages divide the category of third person into two parts: proximate for a more topical third person, and obviative for a less topical third person.
 The obviative is sometimes called the fourth person.
-In this manner, Hindi and Bangla may also categorize pronouns in the fourth, and with the latter a fifth person.

-The term in Finnic languages, fourth person is also sometimes used for the category of indefinite or generic referents, which work like one in English phrases such as "one should be prepared" or people in "people say that...", when the grammar treats them differently from ordinary third-person forms.
+The fourth person term is also sometimes used for the category of impersonal verbs in Skolt Saami.
 The so-called "zero person" in Finnish and related languages, in addition to passive voice, may serve to leave the subject-referent open.
 Zero person subjects are sometimes translated as "one", although in tone it is similar to English's generic you; "Ei saa koskettaa" ("Not allowed to touch", "You should not touch").